Tuka-Volodymyr/Account_Servise/README.md

 # AccountService-JavaBackEndProject

-A backend project that is based on User services, Employee payrolls, events logging, Authentication, Authorization etc.
+The backend project that is based on User services, Employee payrolls, events logging, Authentication, Authorization etc.

 In this project, I have used concept of entities, relationship between them, spring security, Authentication, Role based authorization, logic building and many more.
 This is the project that is present in HyperSkill Java back end course , named as Account service.